fromlc/linked_list_demo_1/README.md

 # LinkedList class demo

  - Singly-linked list nodes contain integer data
- - List is not sorted
+ - List is not sorted (implement void insertNode(int data) for sorted list)
  - Create list nodes at list head with void addNode(int data)
  - Check for empty list with bool isEmpty()
  - Traverse the list with void gotoHead(), then call bool gotoNext() in a loop